tera-si/CTF-Note-Template-Generator/README.md

 # CTF-Note-Template-Generator

 A Python3.6+ script that generate a note template and basic checklists in markdown for use during CTF and OSCP.
+Can parse Nmap XML outputs automatically.

 If you are interested in how I use this note template, you can [check out my repo of the manual template](https://github.com/tera-si/CTF-note-template)